Low Testosterone Treatment in NYC

 There are a wide variety of potential solutions to a person’s low testosterone.
 Depending upon the particular patient and their case, natural options such as supplements or a new diet plan may be sufficient in boosting these hormone levels.

 Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or as hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

-The best way to begin treatment for low testosterone is to see a specialist and discuss your options with them.
+The best way to begin treatment for low testosterone is to meet with a board-certified urologist and discuss your options with them.
 Dr. Robert Valenzuela is a men’s health specialist that can accurately diagnose and treatment symptoms of low testosterone in men.
-To schedule an appointment with Dr. Valenzuela at his urology clinic in NYC, please call his office at (212) 781-9696 or request an appointment through our secure online form.
+To schedule an appointment at our urology clinic in NYC, please call (212) 781-9696 or request an appointment through our secure online form.